 NEW SECTION.
-SECTION 69.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 72.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows:

-The following definitions apply to this chapter and supplement the definitions contained in the International codes as adopted, amended and supplemented by this title.
-Where definitions in this section differ from the definitions in the International codes as amended and supplemented by K.C.C. chapter 16.03, the following definitions shall control:
+The definitions in this section apply to this chapter and supplement the definitions contained in the IECC as adopted, amended and supplemented by this title.
+Where definitions in this section differ from the definitions in the International codes as amended and supplemented by K.C.C. chapter 16.03, the definitions in this section shall control.

 A. AAMA: the American Architectural Manufacturers Association.